sarahmeow86/bliss-initramfs/README.md

 #### Jonathan Vasquez (fearedbliss)
 #### Designed for Gentoo Linux

+## Status

+This project is no longer actively maintained since I have switched away from Linux to FreeBSD for my servers and personal computer.
+Please use another initramfs generator with OpenZFS support or fork the project.

 ## Description

 Generates an initramfs image with all files needed to boot your Gentoo Linux